Mets - Diamondbacks Prediction, Odds, Pick, How To Watch

-The New York Mets visit the Arizona Diamondbacks to begin their series today.
+The New York Mets visit the Arizona Diamondbacks to continue their series today.
 It is now time to continue our MLB odds series with a Mets-Diamondbacks prediction, pick, and how-to-watch.

-The Mets enter the series after winning two of three over the Giants.
-It is the first time the Mets have won a series since May 30-June 1st over the Phillies.
-The Mets had a bad month in June.
-After their win on June first, the Mets were 30-27.
-They are 8-19 since and sit at 38-46 on the season.
-It places them in fourth place in the division and 19 games back of the Braves.
-The Mets sit 7.5 games back of the last wild card spot as well.
+With the win yesterday, the Mets have won three straight games but still sit seven games under .500 and 18 games back from the Braves in the division.
+Yesterday, It was Max Scherzer getting his sixth straight victory in the game.
+Mad Max was not the scheduled starter, as Kodai Senga was scheduled to start, but when called upon he stepped in.
+It was not a perfect game for him, as he gave up home runs to Corbin Carroll, Christian Walker, and Lourdes Gurriel Jr., but the Mets scored enough to get him the win.
+Starling Marte, Brandon Nimmo, and Francisco Alvarez hit home runs for the Mets to get them the win.

-The Diamondbacks took two of three from the Angels over the weekend.
-They are 5-5 in their last ten games and sit at 50-35 for the season.
-The Diamondbacks are in first place in the NL West, 2.5 games ahead of the Diamondbacks.
+With the loss, the Diamondbacks dropped to 50-36 on the season.
+Still, they have a 2.5-game lead over the Dodgers right now in the division.

 Here are the Mets-Diamondbacks MLB odds, courtesy of FanDuel.